Samsung Innovation Summit, Israel

 Mobility, and the Power of Partnership

 Following the guest speakers, Sohn focused on one more industry – automotive.
-He invited key partners to the stage to discuss Samsung’s vision for the future of autonomous mobility.
+He invited key partners to the stage to discuss Samsung’s vision for the future of automated mobility.

 First, Katrin Schneider, Vice President in the Connected Car Division at HARMAN, discussed the company’s transition – going from a company known for its audio products, to a company known for its leadership in the connected car space.
 “We are very proud, because HARMAN transformed, over the last ten years, from a pure hardware manufacturer to a premium solutions partner.”
 She continued, “The digital car is becoming more popular…and we can provide an end-to-end view.”